Jersey City, NJ to Santa Clarita, CA Movers (NEW 2026 Costs)

 - Santa Clarita is considered to be safer than Jersey City with a safety index of 64.08 vs Jersey City's 56.79.

-- Air quality in Santa Clarita is moderate, and in Jersey City it's moderate.
+- Air quality in Santa Clarita is Moderate, and in Jersey City it's Moderate.

 - HOA rules: Check ahead with any neighborhood or community rules on moving to ensure a smooth move.

-- Elevator reservation: If your building has an elevator you'll want to check on how to reserve it for move day.
+- Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

-- State licensing: When contacting a local moving company for an estimate in California, make sure each has a โT Numberโ issued by the California Public Utilities Commission (CAPUC).
+- State licensing: When contacting a local moving company for an estimate in California, make sure each has a “T Number” issued by the California Public Utilities Commission (CAPUC).
 Moving companies with valid T Numbers have met state requirements for insurance, safety, and financial stability and have passed criminal clearance checks conducted by the California Department of Justice.
-Make sure the moving company you use has a license before hiring.
+Before booking, ensure the moving company is officially licensed to handle your move.

-- Moving permits: California does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
+- Moving Permits: California does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
+We recommend submitting your change of address form with USPS at least a week prior to your move.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
-Opt for Released Value Protection โ a cost-free choice provided by movers with minimal coverage.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+Opt for Released Value Protection – a cost-free choice provided by movers with minimal coverage.
 The liability is capped at 60 cents per pound per article.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement is only $15 (60 cents x 25 pounds).
 To ensure comprehensive coverage for your items' full value, consult with your chosen moving company or consider third-party insurance options.

-- Moving checklist: Our moving checklist will help you have the peace of mind that you've got everything covered.
+- Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.

 Where to live in Santa Clarita